maniSbindra/consolidated-ephemeral-test-env-repo/e2e-solution-setup/mgmt-server-install-with-flux/Readme.md

   Normal  NoActivePRs  3m15s (x263 over 16h)  prcontroller-controller  No active PRs found
   ```

-  There should also be not Flux Helm Release resources in the pr-helm-releases namespace
+  There should also be no Flux Helm Release resources in the pr-helm-releases namespace

   ```
   $kubectl get helmrelease -A
     No resources found
   ```

-* Let us now create a PR against the application Repo [ephemeral-app](https://github.com/maniSbindra/ephemeral-app.git).
+* Let us now create a PR against the [**application** Repo](https://github.com/maniSbindra/consolidated-ephemeral-test-env-repo/tree/main/sample-app-source-repo).
 Once a PR has been created, we should see a new event in the prcontroller.
   Let us create a PR on Github
    In this case our PR has PR number: 22 and commit SHA short hash: dfb5e1d.
 After the PR creation we see the following events taking place